Gaza war protests at Ohio State University: May 30, 2025: Expulsion of pro-Palestinian student influencer

 In May 2025, social media influencer and OSU student Guy Christensen posted a video about the 2025 Capital Jewish Museum shooting, condemning the shooting as "slaughter of civilians".
 Later in the day, Christensen posted another video retracting his condemnation, saying, "I take it back.
 I do not condemn the elimination of those two Zionist officials who worked at the Israeli Embassy last night and here's why."
 Christensen said the shooting was not an act of terrorism or antisemitism, but an act of resistance against genocide that "Israel has livestreamed to the entire world for the last two years".
 In the same day, Christensen denounced pro-Israel House Representative Ritchie Torres for "associating with the pro-Israel lobbying group the American Israel Public Affairs Committee (AIPAC), supporting Zionism, and denying that Israel's actions in Gaza constitute 'genocide'".

-Trump administration officials in the United States Attorney General office, Torres, and House Representative Brian Mast called for Christensen to be investigated, accusing him of antisemtism.
+Trump administration officials in the United States Attorney General office, Torres, and House Representative Brian Mast called for Christensen to be investigated, accusing him of antisemitism.
 On May 27, an Instagram account called "endjewhatred" doxxed Christensen as a student at OSU, urging followers to send a letter to President Carter en masse.
 Christensen was notified there would be a hearing on June 5, but shortly after, on May 30, Christensen was expelled from OSU and his hearing was canceled.

 On September 17, the American Civil Liberties Union of Ohio (ACLU) announced a lawsuit against Ohio State University administrators, including President Carter, Senior Vice President for Student Life Melissa Shivers, and University Registrar employee Ryan Hunt, for expelling Christensen.
 They allege his First Amendment rights were violated because he was participating in free speech as a public university student without supporting violence, and they allege his Fourteenth Amendment rights were violated because he was not given due process before his expulsion.